rstephan/SimpleTicker/Readme.md

 A portable version of the Ticker-library found in the ESP8266 Arduino Project.

-This SimpleTicker uses the millis()-Function to meassure the differences in time after which the action is triggerd.
-It is not the best in accuracy but portable, so it can be used on all Arduino platfroms.
+This SimpleTicker uses the millis()-Function to measure the differences in time after which the action is triggered.
+It is not the best in accuracy but portable, so it can be used on all Arduino platforms.

 Inspired by ...
 ===============